-State(s): The State Licensing Agency conducts the monitoring and inspection of non-tribally operated centers.
-The TLA requires a copy of the Center's valid certificate of license, monitoring, and inspection reports.
+State(s): The monitoring and inspection are conducted by the State Licensing Agency.
+The TLA requires Providers to send a copy of the Center's and Group Home's a valid certificate of license, and monitoring and inspection reports.

-[x] Indian Health Services
+[ ] Indian Health Services